 ***6. WHAT NOT TO PACK***

 Tanzania, Kenya, Uganda, and Rwanda have all implemented a strong ban on single-use plastic.
 This includes plastic carrier bags, which can no longer be imported, exported, manufactured, sold, stored, supplied, and used, in an effort to tackle plastic pollution.
 In many destinations, offenders will be punished with a hefty fine or even prison time for simply using a plastic bag.
 We highly recommend that you do not pack any plastic bags when travelling to these destinations.

 Safari Packing List: what essentials to take on safari to Africa

-- Soft bag with no wheels for all main luggage packing (if taking internal flight on light aircraft)
+- Your luggage should be a soft bag with no wheels for all main luggage packing (if taking an internal flight on light aircraft)

 - Passport (valid for at least 6 months from when you depart Africa)

 - Visas (if needed and if applying in advance for these)